Keyboard shortcuts

 This is entirely new functionality with no dependencies on existing data.
 Will be used for next semester courses only.

-10. [Dashboards] Dashboard Implementation (Partial) Action: Implement initial versions of Student Dashboard and Teacher/Editor Dashboard with widgets for tutorial/talk registration, assignment grading, and roster management.
-Lecture performance and exam registration widgets remain hidden.
+11. [Dashboards] Dashboard Implementation (Partial) Action: Implement initial versions of Student Dashboard and Teacher/Editor Dashboard with widgets for tutorial/talk registration, assignment grading, exam registration, and roster management.
+Lecture performance and exam eligibility widgets remain hidden.

 Incomplete coverage

-Dashboards will not show exam eligibility or certification status yet.
-These widgets are added in Step 13.
+Dashboards will not show lecture performance certification or exam eligibility status yet.
+These widgets are added in Step 14.

 Non-Disruptive Impact